databrickslabs/dbx/docs/source/quickstart.rst

 .. note::

     :code:`dbx` is developed on MacOS and tested on Linux with Python 3.+.
-If you run into issues running :code:`dbx` on Windows, please raise an issue in GitHub.
+If you run into issues running :code:`dbx` on Windows, please raise an issue on GitHub.

 Starting from a template
 ------------------------